HaithamIsmail/SpeculativeDeocding-Notebook/speculative decoding.md

 - $\vdots$
 - Is $d_n == O_n$?
 (This check is not reached if a previous one fails).

 If the first mismatch occurs at position $x$, we have successfully generated $x-1$ tokens in parallel.
-Now we only need to generate the correct token at position $x$ by running a normal forward pass on the main model with the prefix ending in the accepted tokens.
+Now we only need to generate the correct token at position $x$ by running a normal forward pass on the main model with the prefix ending in the accepted tokens, plus some extra delay from dumping the unrequired draft outputs.

 **Summary of Time/Benefit**

 So in total, the time to generate a sequence of tokens is modified.
-Instead of N sequential steps, we take one small model step (to generate k drafts) and one large model step (to verify in parallel).
+Instead of N sequential steps, we take $N$ small model steps (to generate draft vector) and one large model step (to verify in parallel).

+**Why does it work?**

 This works because most of the time the draft tokens are accepted, as they often represent "easy" or predictable parts of the sequence.
 For "harder" tokens, where the big model disagrees, we simply fall back to the original sequential generation speed for that single token, with the small overhead of having run the draft model.
 This allows us to generate multiple tokens for the price of a single pass through the large model, significantly speeding up inference.